Topdon may not be the oldest manufacturer of OBD scan tools, but it’s definitely giving other brands a run for their

 Finally, the supplemental restraint system (SRS) test checks whether the car’s airbag functions normally.
 It’s critical to the overall safety of the vehicle.

 In short, the Topdon Elite ABS/SRS OBD2 Scanner will allow you to diagnose MIL, ABS, and SRS.
-For the MIL, the scanner covers all common vehicle models that have OBD2 systems (cars made in 1996 or later).
-As for ABS and SRS, it works on OBD2 cars made from 2001 and onwards.
+For the MIL, the scanner covers all common vehicle models with OBD2 systems (cars made in 1996 or later).
+As for ABS and SRS, it works on OBD2 vehicles made from 2001 and onwards.

 - The design is compact, measures 9.8 x 5.4 x 3.2 inches, and weighs 1.5 pounds.

 - It updates easily using a PC.

-- Compatible with up to 24 vehicle models
+- It is compatible with up to 24 vehicle models.

 - It covers full OBD2 functions.

-- The screen could have glare when there’s sunlight.
+- The screen could have a glare when there’s sunlight.

 Affordable as it is, it will help you check the engine system and turn off the Check Engine Light.
 Moreover, you can also use it to get ABS and SRS fault codes.